Quasi-graphs, zero entropy and measures with discrete spectrum: Dynamics on quasi-graphs

 Next we define a relation $\sim$ on $X$ by putting $a \sim b$ provided that $a=b$ or $a\in \omega(L_i)$ and $b\in \omega(L_j)$ for some indexes $i,j$.
 The relation $\sim$ is clearly a closed equivalence relation.
 Let $G=X/_\sim$ and $\pi \colon X\to G$ be the associated quotient mapping.
 As the relation $\sim$ is invariant under $f\times f$, we can naturally define a continuous map $f_2=f/_\sim$ on $G=X/_\sim$ such that $\pi\circ f=f_2\circ \pi$.
 Since we collapsed $\omega$-limit sets of all oscillating quasi-arcs of $X$ to a single point, it is not hard to see that $G$ is a graph.

-In the proof of Claim, we add only some arcs to $Q$ and then obtain the quasi-graph $Y$.
+Recall that in the proof of Claim, we attached to $Q$ a finite number of arcs, obtaining the quasi-graph $Y$ that way.
 So the maximal order of quasi-arcs in $Y$ is at most $k-1$.
 Moreover, it is easy to see from the above construction that if $(X, f)$ has zero topological entropy then both $(Y,f_1)$ and $(G,f_2)$ have zero topological entropy.
-Furthermore, any invariant measure supported on $Q$ can be regarded as an $f_1$-invariant measure on $Y$ (by observing $f|_{Q}=f_1|_{Q}$) and any invariant measure supported on $X\setminus Q$ can be regarded as an $f_2$-invariant measure on $G$ via the factor map $\pi$ (by observing that $\pi|_{X\setminus Q}$ is an one-to-one map).
+Furthermore, any invariant measure supported on $Q$ can be regarded as an $f_1$-invariant measure on $Y$ (by the condition $f|_{Q}=f_1|_{Q}$) and any invariant measure supported on $X\setminus Q$ can be regarded as an $f_2$-invariant measure on $G$ via the factor map $\pi$ (by the definition $\pi|_{X\setminus Q}$ is a one-to-one map).